 Clinical studies have researched the effects of both marine and plant sources of omega-3 fatty acids and have found that both have cardio health benefits.

-I personally get in my omega-3’s by adding flax to my morning smoothie or oatmeal and making sure I snack on a couple walnuts a day.
+I personally get my omega-3’s by adding flax to my morning smoothie or oatmeal and making sure I snack on a couple walnuts a day.
 I sprinkle chia seeds on my avocado or almond butter toast or stir them into my hummus.